Upstreamness and downstreamness in input-output analysis from local and aggregate information: Introduction

 In recent years the interest in input-output models has grown steadily \cite{Carvalho2012}, also in view of a rather compelling connection to models of complexity and networks \cite{acemoglu,jensen2017}.
-Moreover, many of these ideas can in principle be extended to more general sector-product spaces which saw many uses for the study of the connection between complexity measure, productivity of economic growth \cite{hidalgo1,hidalgo2,pietronero1,pietronero2}.
+Moreover, many of these ideas can in principle be extended to more general sector-product spaces, which saw many uses for the study of the connection between complexity measures, productivity and economic growth \cite{hidalgo1,hidalgo2,pietronero1,pietronero2}.